ThomasFromont/lebontest/README.md

 This is where the design system of the application is defined.
 This part aim to be move in an external library or at least in a module.
-This is why you can find many class/struct which are `public`

 ##### Features